cami-project/cami-project/documentation/DEPLOYING.md

 # Deploying CAMI Cloud
 CAMI Cloud infrastructure is made of Docker Containers that are run from images.
-The images that are used for production deployment are stored and pulled from [Docker Hub](https://hub.docker.com/r/vitaminsoftware/cami-project/).
-Whenever the `master` branch of the project is modified, the images are automatically rebuilt by Docker Hub.
+The images that are used for production deployment are stored and pulled from [Docker Cloud](https://cloud.docker.com/app/vitaminsoftware/repository/docker/vitaminsoftware/cami-project).
+Whenever the `master` branch of the project is modified, the images are automatically rebuilt by Docker Cloud.

 Let's assume that you just pushed some commits in the `master` branch.
 The steps that must be followed afterwards are described below.

 ## Simple procedure

 ### 1. Check the build status of the Docker Images
- * Go to [Docker Hub](https://hub.docker.com/r/vitaminsoftware/cami-project/) to see the build status of the project's Docker Images
+ * Go to [Docker Cloud](https://cloud.docker.com/app/vitaminsoftware/repository/docker/vitaminsoftware/cami-project/builds) (`Builds` tab) to see the build status of the project's Docker Images
 * Wait for them to be successfully built

 ### 2. Upgrade the containers from Rancher Web UI